lilyhu61/PyBer_Analysis/README.md

     the city types:
     1. We should increase the number of drivers in rural cities to ensure have enough drivers to meet ridership demand.
-    2 .Offer ride sharing drivers in rural cities more support by increasing marketing of PyBer services near local transportation hubs.
+    2. Offer ride sharing drivers in rural cities more support by increasing marketing of PyBer services near local transportation hubs.
     3. PyBer should initiate a 20% fare increase to urban city riders that would put average fares closer to what rural drivers receive.